WojciechMatuszewski/programming-notes/aws/aws-stuff.md

 - "Application integration patterns for microservices" -> A lot of examples with SQS and SNS.
 Talks about storage-first pattern (without naming it explicitly).
 Worth

 - "Deep dive on Amazon S3" -> Good talk.
-Refresher on many AWS S3 features.
-Worth
+Refresher on many AWS S3 features -> Worth

+## re:Invent 2022 watched videos

+- ["A closer look at AWS Lambda (SVS404-R)"](https://www.youtube.com/watch?v=0_jfH6qijVY) -> Worth.
+A lot of details included.
+Do you need to know those details?
+Not sure, are they interesting – yes!